An Introduction to the Internal Capital Adequacy and Risk Assessment (ICARA)

 The Internal Capital Adequacy and Risk Assessment (“ICARA”) process is a collective term used to describe the systems used by firms to balance managing risk and unlock working capital, ultimately ensuring that its operations can be wound down in an orderly manner.

-Has ICARA Replace ICAAP?
+Has ICARA Replaced ICAAP?

 With its introduction on 1st January 2022, the IFPR introduced the requirement for all firms to develop and complete an Internal Capital Adequacy and Risk Assessment process.
 The ICARA process should then be conducted annually or upon significant business change.